 A final example is several pages that detail the functionality of the EFIS unit and what exactly occurs when you push a button on the EFIS unit.

-The guide is essential if you’re putting together a flight deck simulating a B737.
-Apart from systems information, the guide indicates switch functionality, such as annunciators, and provides information to which lights illuminate for what functions and when.
+The guide is essential if you are constructing a flight deck and want to simulate the B737 systems.
+Apart from systems information, the guide indicates switch functionality and provides information to which lights illuminate for what functions and when.

-No matter what your skill level, It’s a very handy reference and I’m often leafing through the pages to check on something that I don’t quite understand.
+No matter what your skill level, It is a very handy reference and strongly recommended.
+I often leaf through the pages to cross reference something that I don’t quite understand.

 Often when you fly, a message will show on the Pilot’s Flight Display.
-I’ll be honest I cannot remember what all the acumens mean, and often you don’t have the time, because of the flight phase you are in, to wade through a guide to find the information.
+Remembering what all the acumens mean can be daunting, and often you don’t have the time to open an manual because of the flight phase you are in (approach).

 Enter the pocket reference guide.
 This small and very handy leaflet guide outlines all the PFD, ND flags and FMC messages providing a brief description of the flag displayed.
 The pocket reference is sold separately to the cockpit companion.
 It's size is 10 cm x 5 cm.